-- G4.9 In addition to the generic changes listed in the landscape type evaluation, specific changes to this area include the growth of Arundel, the arrival of the railway in 1863, and the successive restorations of Arundel castle the last of which was completed in 1900. - G4.10 In this character area, future change may be seen in relation to the further growth of Arundel and changes within the town that could impact on the wider landscape of the valley.
+G.57 In addition to the generic changes listed in the landscape type evaluation, specific changes to this area include:

+- Pressure for development including village expansions and loss of fields, - 2.
+Further growth of Arundel and changes within the town that could impact on the wider landscape of the valley.

-Landscape Management/Development Considerations Specific to the Arun Valley Sides
+Landscape Management / Development Considerations Specific to the Arun Valley Sides

-- G4.11 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Conserve small blocks of late medieval and 18th-19th century enclosure around the medieval settlements of Houghton, North Stoke, South Stoke, Offham, Burpham, and Wepham and the late medieval enclosures on the western valley side. - Seek opportunities for creation of additional chalk grassland sites, linking them to existing chalk grassland at Peppering Down, Warningcamp Hill and New Down. - Maintain the wooded character of the western valley side as distinct from the east - manage areas of deciduous valley side woodland to ensure a diverse species and age structure by thinning, coppicing, and replanting as necessary. - Support the River Arun Heritage project, which aims to re-connect people with the heritage of the River Arun. - Conserve the tranquil character of this valley encourage access on foot/bicycle rather than by car.
-Consider providing parking facilities close to the main road approaches to the valley. - G4.12 The following development considerations are specific to this character area:
+G.58 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area:

+- a.
+Conserve small blocks of late medieval and 18th-19th century enclosure around the medieval settlements of Houghton, North Stoke, South Stoke, Offham, Burpham, and Wepham and the late medieval enclosures on the western valley side. - b.
+Seek opportunities for creation of additional chalk grassland sites, linking them to existing chalk grassland at Peppering Down, Warningcamp Hill and New Down. - c.
+Maintain the wooded character of the western valley side as distinct from the east - manage areas of deciduous valley side woodland to ensure a diverse species and age structure by thinning, coppicing, and replanting as necessary. - d.
+Support the River Arun Heritage project, which aims to re-connect people with the heritage of the River Arun. - e.
+Conserve the tranquil character of this valley encourage access on foot/bicycle rather than by car.
+Consider providing parking facilities close to the main road approaches to the valley.

+G.59 The following development considerations are specific to this character area:

-- Maintain views to Arundel Castle, a particularly distinctive landmark standing at a commanding position at the southern end of the Arun Valley. - Ensure any development within the town is assessed in terms of it impact on the composition of the town as seen from the wider valley consider views of the town from local public rights of way and roads in assessing proposals.
+- a.
+Maintain views to Arundel Castle, a particularly distinctive landmark standing at a commanding position at the southern end of the Arun Valley.
+Refer to guidance in the View Characterisation and Analysis report6. - b.
+Ensure any development within the town of Arundel is assessed in terms of its impact on the composition of the town as seen from the wider valley - consider views of the town from local public rights of way and roads in assessing proposals.